arthsmiller/docker-php/README.md

 if all good

-``certbot --nginx --email hi@hi.local --agree-tos --no-eff-email --force-renewal -d hi.local``
+`certbot --nginx --email hi@hi.local --agree-tos --no-eff-email --force-renewal -d hi.local`

+then uncomment the SSL relevant lines in the nginx default.conf

 ### Create Symfony webapp